By Jenny Blume

 Homes that have that indefinable ‘feel-good factor’ appeal to all of the senses: sight, sound, feel and smell.
 Add native plants and bird feeders to attract more birdlife (birdsong will instantly lift a home’s feng shui), string up melodic windchimes, plant scented herbs and flowers, fill your home with uplifting music and spritz regularly with your favourite essential oils (mix with water in a pump bottle).
 Lavender, bergamot, eucalyptus and sandalwood are classics.

 Guest poster Jenny Blume is a feng shui consultant and astrologer for Woman’s Day.
-For more tips, or visit .
+For more tips, follow Jenny on Facebook or visit www.jennyblume.com.au.

 Mali KoKo is currently on honeymoon in Tokyo, Venice and the UK, and has opened up the blog to a series of fabulous guest posters to share their interiors-related expertise in her absence.
 She hopes you’ll enjoy them and look out for the odd honeymoon post from overseas!
 Jen’s back at her desk on 11 November.